6255127/Slack-bot/README.md

 # Zenith 🚀

-I built a Slack bot to bring space data into your workspace.
+I built a Slack bot .
 Type a command, get real-time info on the ISS, NASA photos, asteroids, whatever is happening up there right now.

-Been watching SpaceX launches for years and wanted to combine that with coding, so here we are.

 ## Commands